Eastern Red Cedar Berries

 USDA Certified Organic Vegetables & Flowers: At Wild Hope Farm, we are passionate about bringing high-quality, organic food into our local communities through sustainable farming.
 Our hope is to grow our land into a place for education, exploration, and celebration centered around nature. (more...)

 Located in the flint hills tall grass prairie of east central Kansas, Shepherd's Valley is a family owned diversified farm featuring organically grown fruits, vegetables, and herbs, direct marketed to consumers through three seasonal CSA subscription share programs.
-The Spring CSA share runs 8 weeks from early April through May. (more...)
+The Spring CSA share runs 7 weeks from mid-April through May. (more...)

 We produce foods that look, smell and taste as they should - which demonstrates the true value to fresh local produce....We grow what we do because we want you to find from us something you might already know about but haven't ever tasted.
 Not really.
 Our products are grown and produced in the country, miles from any urban center. (more...)